2 shot outside mall in Salt Lake City suburb

 Police were looking for three people suspected in the shooting, Bass said.
 He said the shooting may be gang related.

 Shoppers were escorted by police out of the mall holding their hands in the air.
-The mall is a highly visited shopping center in the heart of the Salt Lake City metro area that include with stores such as Crate and Barrel, Macy’s and Nordstrom.
+The mall is a highly visited shopping center in the heart of the Salt Lake City metro area with stores such as Crate and Barrel, Macy’s and Nordstrom.

 Most Read Nation & World Stories